Art and Design

 All students are welcome!

 We are very lucky to have an established team of experienced teachers in the English Department.
-This has led to some very good results over the last three years especially at Key Stage 3.
+This has led to some very good results over the last three years.

 English is taught in setted groups from the start of Year 7.
 A great deal of importance is placed on individual target setting and constant monitoring of progress.